utnas/polymer-mailer/README.md

 Polymer Mailer
 ==============

+Caution: The application is not yet deployed.
   Will be deployed on firebase [https://polymer-mailer.firebaseapp.com/](https://polymer-mailer.firebaseapp.com/ "")

 This project is just a warm-up on my road to learn Polymer.js.
 A web component based framework.
 The same application will be build with the most popular JavaScript frameworks: EmberJs, AngularJs and ReactJs.